surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Import-Module.md

 ### Example 2: Import all modules specified by the module path

-This example imports all available modules in the path specified by the `$env:PSModulePath` environment variable into the current session.
+This example imports all available modules in the path specified by the `$Env:PSModulePath` environment variable into the current session.

 ```powershell